NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-11-my-first-post.md

 categories: post
 ---

-&nbsp;&nbsp;Simplex method is a technique for solving linear programs.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Simplex method is a technique for solving linear programs.
 It can be done by hand or using computers (ex. using solver in Excel).
 We know that every linear programming (LP) problem has basic solutions.
 We could check all the solutions for optimality and feasibility one by one and get our optimal solution.
 This is simple when our LP problem has a small number of variables.
 However, most of the real-world
 LP problems have many variables and a huge number of constraints.
 Checking each possible solution would take a great amount of time.